 Recipe: Bloody Mary Scones

 From the recipe author: "Long leisurely brunches in the sunshine with eclectically flavored fare & fun cocktails are one of my favorite things in life!"
+Serve with strips of bacon for the perfect complementary brunch.

 - 3 cups all-purpose flour